 Metric: This is the standard measurement for most new meters, and your energy is charged in cubic metres.
-The units are often highlight in red, and separated by a decimal point.
+The units are often highlighted in red, and separated by a decimal point.

 Imperial: Some older meters use this older form of measurement, and your energy is charged in cubic feet.
 Your energy usage will be displayed on a dial system.

 Your meter should be clearly marked to show whether you are charged for your energy in cubic meters or cubic feet, and your energy company should automatically charge you based on the correct measurement.